saiganesh1976/Mittinrich/README.md

 ## Implementation

-i.
-Initially the waste which is collected in the dust bin is dumped into the Smart compost bin for preparation of the compost. ii.
-The preparation of the compost takes around 30 to 45 days for getting a good and proper nutrient compost. iii.
-In those days the smart compost bin monitors various processes like mixing the waste and crushing, checking the temperature, monitoring the released gases. iv.
-The bin automatically inlets water when the compost is dried and the lid of the box is opened and alarms the users when excess number of gases are evolved.
+1. Initially the waste which is collected in the dust bin is dumped into the Smart compost bin for preparation of the compost.
+2. The preparation of the compost takes around 30 to 45 days for getting a good and proper nutrient compost.
+3. In those days the smart compost bin monitors various processes like mixing the waste and crushing, checking the temperature, monitoring the released gases.
+4. The bin automatically inlets water when the compost is dried and the lid of the box is opened and alarms the users when excess number of gases are evolved.
-v.
-These are displayed to the user for their next action to be taken. vi.
-All the readings in the bin are displayed on the LCD screen at the top of the bin.
+5. These are displayed to the user for their next action to be taken.
+6. All the readings in the bin are displayed on the LCD screen at the top of the bin.

 ## Results